fscheck/FsCheck/Docs/Documentation.md

     > Check.Quick RevRevBox;;
     Ok, passed 100 tests.
-    12% [].
+    8% [].
-    2% [Whitebox 0; Blackbox 0].
+    2% [Whitebox 0].
-    2% [Blackbox -1].
+    1% [Whitebox 8; Whitebox 3; Whitebox 2].
 (etc)
 Note that the class needs not be tagged with attributes in any way.
 FsCheck determines the type of the generator by the return type of each static member.
 Also note that in this case we actually didn't need to write a generator or shrinker: FsCheck can derive suitable generators using reflection for discriminated unions, record types and enums.
 #### Some useful methods on the Arb module
-{{Arb.from<'a>}} returns the registered Arbitrary instance for the given type 'a
+- `Arb.from<'a>` returns the registered Arbitrary instance for the given type 'a
-{{Arb.fromGen}} makes a new Arbitrary instance from just a given generator - the shrinker return the empty sequence
+- `Arb.fromGen` makes a new Arbitrary instance from just a given generator - the shrinker return the empty sequence
-{{Arb.fromGenShrink}} make a new Arbitrary instance from a given generator and shrinker.
+- `Arb.fromGenShrink` make a new Arbitrary instance from a given generator and shrinker.
 This is equivalent to implementing Arbitrary yourself, but may be shorter.
-{{Arb.generate<'a>}} returns the generator of the registered Arbitrary instance for the given type 'a
+- `Arb.generate<'a>` returns the generator of the registered Arbitrary instance for the given type 'a
-{{Arb.shrink}} return the immediate shrinks of the registered Arbitrary instance for the given value
+- `Arb.shrink` return the immediate shrinks of the registered Arbitrary instance for the given value
-{{Arb.convert}} given conversion functions to ('a ->'b) and from ('b ->'a), converts an Arbitrary<'a> instance to an Arbitrary<'b>
+- `Arb.convert` given conversion functions to ('a ->'b) and from ('b ->'a), converts an Arbitrary<'a> instance to an Arbitrary<'b>
-{{Arb.filter}} filters the generator and shrinker for a given Arbitrary instance to contain only those values that match with the given filter function
+- `Arb.filter` filters the generator and shrinker for a given Arbitrary instance to contain only those values that match with the given filter function
-{{Arb.mapFilter}} maps the generator and filter the shrinkers for a given Arbitrary instance.
+- `Arb.mapFilter` maps the generator and filter the shrinkers for a given Arbitrary instance.
 Mapping the generator is sometimes faster, e.g. for a PositiveInt it is faster to take the absolute value than to filter the negative values.
-{{Arb.Default}} is a type that contains all the default Arbitrary instances as they are shipped and registerd by FsCheck by default.
+- `Arb.Default` is a type that contains all the default Arbitrary instances as they are shipped and registerd by FsCheck by default.
 This is useful when you override a default generator - typically this is because you want to filter certain values from it, and then you need to be able to refer to the default generator in your overriding generator.

 ## Stateful Testing
 FsCheck also allows you to test objects, which usually encapsulate internal state through a set of methods.
 FsCheck, through a very small extension, allows you to do model-based specification of a class under test.
 Consider the following class, with an artificial bug in it: